Star 历史趋势

 • Monitor your network activity in real time

-If you need remote access, place MikroDash behind an authenticating reverse proxy (such as Nginx with Basic Auth, Authelia, or Cloudflare Access) or access it exclusively over a VPN.
+If you need remote access, enable modern auth and place MikroDash behind an authenticating reverse proxy (such as Nginx, Authelia, or Cloudflare Access) or access it exclusively over a VPN.

 Recommended local hardening: